Overinterpretation reveals image classification model pathologies: Results

 \subsection{Humans Struggle to Classify Sparse Subsets}

-Table~\ref{tab:human-results} shows the accuracy achieved by humans asked to classify our sparse pixel subsets (Section~\ref{sec:methods-human}).
-Unsurprisingly, there is strong correlation between the fraction of unmasked pixels in each image and human classification accuracy.
-Human classification accuracy on pixel subsets of CIFAR-10 is significantly lower than accuracy when presented original, unmasked images (estimated around $94\%$ in previous work~\citep{karpathy2011lessons}).
-Moreover, human accuracy on 5\% pixel-subsets is very poor, though greater than purely random guessing.
-Presumably this effect is due to correlations between features such as color in images (for example, blue pixels near the top of an image may indicate a sky, and hence increase likelihood for certain CIFAR-10 classes such as airplane, ship, and bird).
+We find a strong correlation between the fraction of unmasked pixels in each image and human classification accuracy ($R^2 = 0.94$, Figure~\ref{fig:human-accuracy-scatter}).
+Human accuracy on 5\% pixel-subsets of CIFAR-10 images (mean = $19.2\%$, std dev = $4.8\%$, Table~\ref{tab:human-results}) is significantly lower than on original, unmasked images (roughly $94\%$~\citep{karpathy2011lessons}), though greater than random guessing, presumably due to correlations between labels and features such as color (e.g., blue sky suggests airplane, ship, or bird).

-However, CNNs (even when trained on full images to achieve accuracy on par with human accuracy on full images) can classify these sparse image subsets with very high accuracy (Table~\ref{tab:metrics}, Section~\ref{sec:results-new-classifiers}).
-This indicates the benchmark images contain statistical signals that are unknown to humans.
-Models solely trained to minimize prediction error may thus latch onto these signals while still accurately generalizing to the test set, but such models may behave counterintuitively when fed images from a different source which does not share these exact statistics.
-The strong correlation ($R^2=0.94$, Figure~\ref{fig:human-accuracy-scatter}) between the size of pixel subsets found through backward selection and the corresponding human classification accuracy clearly suggests that larger subsets contain greater semantic content and more salient features.
-Thus, a model whose confident classifications have corresponding sufficient input subsets that are larger in size is presumably better than a model with smaller SIS subsets, as the former model exhibits less overinterpretation.
-We investigate this further in Section~\ref{sec:sis-size-accuracy}.
+However, CNNs (even when trained on full images and achieve accuracy on par with human accuracy on full images) classify these sparse image subsets with very high accuracy (Table~\ref{tab:metrics}), indicating benchmark images contain statistical signals that are not salient to humans.
+Models solely trained to minimize prediction error may thus latch onto these signals while still accurately generalizing to test data, but may behave counterintuitively when fed images from a different source that does not share these exact statistics.
+The strong correlation between the size of CIFAR-10 pixel-subsets and the corresponding human classification accuracy suggests larger subsets contain more semantically salient content.
+Thus, a model whose decisions have larger corresponding SIS subsets presumably exhibits less overinterpretation than one with smaller SIS subsets, as we investigate in Section~\ref{sec:sis-size-accuracy}.